Summer Fun Around Lake Suwa

 © The Suwa Tourism Association

 In summer, Suwa comes alive with bright fireworks.
 Beginning in late July, fireworks can be seen bursting over lake Suwa every night.
-In mid-August, Suwa hosts its main fireworks festival, and in early September it hosts the smaller experimental fireworks festival.
+In mid-August, Suwa hosts the Suwa Fireworks Festival, and in early September, it hosts the smaller experimental fireworks festival.

-During the August Fireworks festival, over 40,000 shells are launched into the air over the course of several hours.
+During the August festival, over 40,000 shells are launched into the air over the course of several hours.
 Fireworks of all shapes and sizes dance across lake Suwa and mesmerize hundreds of thousands of spectators.
-Last year, 500,000 people came from all over Japan (and beyond!) to see this powerful performance.
-2016’s performance is set to happen on August 15th.

 In September, the experimental fireworks festival gives select artists a chance to try new and original designs.
 Instead of traditional flower and star mine shapes, you may see jellyfish, mushrooms or even popular cartoon characters.
 It’s roughly half the size of Suwa’s August festival, but that’s still almost 20,000 fireworks and over 250,000 spectators!